 Moving Together is a programme of dance and movement which aims to improve the health, well-being of the over 55’s, those with neurological conditions, and can be enjoyed by all!
 Facilitated by experienced dance artists, these sessions are inclusive, varied and fun.
 You can take part seated or standing.
 Come by yourself, with friends, family or a carer and be assured you’ll be in a safe, friendly, positive and supportive environment.

 Over the last 10 years this specially devised programme has predominantly been delivered in community settings.
 It remains a popular, meaningful and thoroughly enjoyable way to spend time with peers and can be delivered in (but not exclusively) day care, residential care homes and retirement villages.

-- Increases skill and precision of everyday movement tasks
+5. Increases the skill and precision of everyday movement tasks.

-- Confidence and self-worth including enthusiasm to try out new activities and places to visit
+7. Increase enthusiasm to try out new activities and places.

 Find out more about the benefits of dance for older people and adults

 FRONTLINEdance create work specially devised for hospital settings.

 The work is suitable for children, adults and older people and has previously been performed in Renal Units (Kidney Dialysis), Chemotherapy Departments, Children’s Wards, Elderly Care, Mental Health departments, Orthopaedics, Waiting Areas, Outpatient departments, and other Public areas in and outside hospital buildings.

 Performing in hospitals is a very important part of FRONTLINEdance’s work.
 The outcome of which has a significant impact on hospital wards, the patients, staff and visitors.
 We create a calm and relaxing environment, make people smile, lift spirits, create a positive distraction, encourage conversations and make people think.